481 crorepatis will battle it out in the Haryana assembly elections

 Haryana sees increase in number of candidates with pending criminal cases

 Among major parties, the average assets per candidate for 89 BJP candidates is Rs.
-11.62 crores, 87 INC candidates is Rs 13.72 crores, 87 Jannayak Janta Party candidates have average assets of Rs 11.29 crores, 86 BSP candidates have average assets worth Rs 2.48 crores, 80 INLD candidates have average assets worth Rs 4.05 crores and 366 independent candidates have average assets worth Rs 1.79 crore.
+11.62 crores, 87 INC candidates are Rs 13.72 crores, 87 Jannayak Janta Party candidates have average assets of Rs 11.29 crores, 86 BSP candidates have average assets worth Rs 2.48 crores, 80 INLD candidates have average assets worth Rs 4.05 crores and 366 independent candidates have average assets worth Rs 1.79 crore.

-700 (62%) candidates have declared their age to be between 25 to 50 years while 400 (35%) candidates have declared their age to be between 51 to 70 years.
-There are 30(3%) candidates who have declared their age to be between 71 to 80 years.
+700 (62 per cent) candidates have declared their age to be between 25 to 50 years while 400 (35 per cent) candidates have declared their age to be between 51 to 70 years.
+There are 30(3 per cent) candidates who have declared their age to be between 71 to 80 years.
 8 candidates have not given their age.

 Haryana Assembly polls: Congress, JJP dub BJP's poll manifesto as 'jhumla patra'

-104(9%) female candidates are contesting in the Haryana assembly election this year.
-In 2014 Haryana Assembly Elections, 115(9%) out of 1343 candidates analysed were women.
+104(9 per cent) female candidates are contesting in the Haryana assembly election this year.
+In 2014 Haryana Assembly Elections, 115(9 per cent) out of 1,343 candidates analysed were women.